Dan + Shay: 2019–2023: Good Things

+2023–present: Bigger Houses and It’s Officially Christmas: The Double Album

+In July 2023, Dan + Shay revealed that they almost broke up after their 2021 tour.
+Dan Smyers stated, "I was in, like, the lowest low of my entire life.
+Came off the road, and I was like, 'Man, I f---ing hate music.
+I'm ready to quit".
+They also confirmed their fifth studio album, Bigger Houses and released three singles, "Save Me the Trouble", "Bigger Houses", and "Heartbreak on the Map" on July 14, 2023.
+The album was released on September 15, 2023.
+On October 17, 2024, Dan + Shay released their first Christmas album, It's Officially Christmas: The Double Album.

 In popular culture

 The Dan + Shay song "Stop Drop + Roll" was featured on the Nashville season two episode "Your Good Girl's Gonna Go Bad".
 They were also featured on The Bachelorette in an episode that aired on June 7, 2016.

 The duo also collaborated with violinist, dancer, and YouTuber Lindsey Stirling on a song from her third album Brave Enough.
 The song was entitled "Those Days", and the album was released on August 19, 2016.
 In 2017, the duo were featured on CMT Crossroads, along with Earth, Wind & Fire.

 In 2018, the duo was featured on The Voice with Chevel Shepherd.
 On May 19, 2019, the duo performed their song "Speechless" with American Idol Top 3 contestant Madison VanDenburg.
 In 2020, the duo was featured on The Not-Too-Late Show with Elmo!.
-In 2021, the duo was featured on The Voice for a second time, and was Blake Shelton's Battle Advisors.
+In 2021, the duo was featured on The Voice for a second time as Blake Shelton's Battle advisors.
+In June 2023, it was announced that the duo would become coaches on the 25th season of The Voice as the first ever duo coach on the American version on the show.

 Musical style and influences

 Dan + Shay's musical style has been described as country, country pop, and pop.
-They also utilize elements of pop, country rock, soft rock, and R&B. In describing their sound, Stephen Thomas Erlewine of AllMusic stated, "specializing in country-pop so smooth it would also sound at home on adult contemporary radio" and "their inherent sweetness served as a counterpoint to the swaggering bro-country that dominated mainstream country during the mid-2010s."
+They also utilize elements of country rock, soft rock, and R&B. In describing their sound, Stephen Thomas Erlewine of AllMusic stated, "specializing in country-pop so smooth it would also sound at home on adult contemporary radio" and "their inherent sweetness served as a counterpoint to the swaggering bro-country that dominated mainstream country during the mid-2010s."
 Taste of Country compared them to Rascal Flatts and Love and Theft.

 The duo has cited many musical influences.
 Dan Smyers cited artists such as Ryan Adams, Tom Petty, Kenny Chesney and Alison Krauss as musical influences.
 Shay Mooney cited artists such as Rascal Flatts, Dave Matthews Band, Usher and Kenny Chesney as musical influences.
 Billboard noted musical influences from The Beach Boys, Electric Light Orchestra, Alan Jackson and Brooks & Dunn on the duo's fourth album, Good Things.
 According to Dan Smyers in an interview: